alleyinteractive/accessibility-patterns/README.md

 ## Deployment

-Once a PR is merged into `main`, Buddy will kick off a deployment to Chromatic.
+Once a PR is merged into `main`, GitHub Actions will kick off a deployment to GitHub Pages.
 Changes will be visible after deployment completes successfully.

 ## Project Structure